seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Madam!

 **JULIET**
-I come, anon.–But if thou mean’st not well,
+I come, anon.--But if thou mean'st not well,
-I do beseech thee–
+I do beseech thee--

 **Nurse**
 *\[Within]*
 Madam!

 **JULIET**
-By and by, I come:–
+By and by, I come:--
 To cease thy suit, and leave me to my grief:
 To-morrow will I send.

 **ROMEO**
-So thrive my soul–
+So thrive my soul--

 **JULIET**
 A thousand times good night!